Sleep schedules, routines & habits

 - Keep from getting hot and sweaty, especially in summer, by wearing light-weight pajamas or sleeping without pyjamas.

-- Keep a reasonable level of quiet in the bedroom or use a white-noise machine, such as the Marpac Dohm sold at Marpac, Amazon, Bed Bath and Beyond, Fry’s, Target, and Toys R Us.
+- Keep a reasonable level of quiet in the bedroom or use a white-noise machine, such as the Dohm sold at YogaSleep.com, Amazon, Bed Bath and Beyond, and Target.

 - Decorate the bedroom in a way that’s relaxing and comforting.